 Maize containing event MON 810 is transgenic improved maize expressing the Cry1Ab protein derived from Bacillus thuringiensis subsp. kurstaki, and conferring protection against certain lepidopteran insect pests such as Ostrinia nubilalis and Sesamia nonagrioides.
 Resistance development in targeted lepidopteran pests is a potential concern arising from the cultivation of MON 810 maize varieties.
-In order to maintain the benefits obtained from growing MON 810 maize varieties, Bayer, following directions described in the industry IRM (Insect Resistance Management) working group guidelines proposed to the competent authority (EU Commission), available since 2003 but published in 2007 (Alcalde et al., 2007) and subsequently updated as the EuropaBio harmonised IRM plan (EuropaBio, 2012; 2017; 2019), established an insect resistance monitoring program across Europe and in particular, in areas where commercial activity of MON 810 genetically improved maize is occurring or planned for the European targeted pests O. nubilalis and S. nonagrioides.
+In order to maintain the benefits obtained from growing MON 810 maize varieties.
+Bayer, following directions described in the industry IRM (Insect Resistance Management) working group guidelines proposed to the competent authority (EU Commission), available since 2003 but published in 2007 (Alcalde et al., 2007) and subsequently updated as the EuropaBio harmonised IRM plan (EuropaBio, 2012; 2017; 2019), established an insect resistance monitoring program across Europe and in particular, in areas where commercial activity of MON 810 genetically improved maize is occurring or planned for the European targeted pests O. nubilalis and S. nonagrioides.
 The objective is to detect, in a timely manner, the potential development of resistance that could result in inadequate protection against the target species.
-This report focuses on the monitoring plan for S. nonagrioides in the 2020 growing season
+This report focuses on the monitoring plan for S. nonagrioides in the 2021 growing season

 The Mediterranean corn borer, Sesamia nonagrioides Lefèbvre (Lepidoptera: Noctuidae), is one of the most damaging pests of maize in Spain and the circum-Mediterranean countries (Castañera, 1986; Farinós et al., 2012).
 This species completes a variable number of generations per year depending on latitude, ranging from two in southern France to up to four in Morocco (Anglade, 1972, Eizaguirre and Fantinou, 2012).
-Larvae of the first generation are particularly destructive because they tunnel throughout the maize stem during the whole larval stage, causing great damage to maize seedlings and making their control particularly difficult.
+Larvae of the first generation are very destructive because they tunnel throughout the maize stem during the whole larval stage, causing great damage to maize seedlings and making their control particularly difficult.
+Second generation larvae infest older maize plants, damaging stems and ears, also causing significant yield losses (Velasco et al., 2004).